Description |

 nationalism" goes beyond signals to actual international negotiating leverage.
 This

-dissertation will examine Chinese nationalism and foreign relations on three levels:
+dissertation will examine Chinese nationalism and foreign relations on three levels: first,

-policies in response to nationalistic protest in China.
+response to nationalistic protest in China.

 Thesis (Ph.D.)--Tufts University, 2015.